The largest lockdown in the world is ending. India is bracing for what comes next.

 The shift is an acknowledgment of the economic devastation caused by the shutdown in a country where there is little social safety net.
 The Indian economy is expected to shrink in the current financial year for the first time since 1980, and more than 100 million people have lost their jobs.

-Government officials have highlighted the fact that India’s death toll remains comparatively limited, with 4,100 deaths recorded so far and a mortality rate of 2.9 percent.
+Government officials have highlighted the fact that India’s death toll remains comparatively limited, with about 4,300 deaths recorded so far and a mortality rate of 2.9 percent.
 In the United States, that figure is 5.9 percent.

 The lockdown gave India crucial time to prepare without facing an “overwhelming” number of infections, V.K.
 Paul, a member of the government’s planning arm, said in a briefing last week.
 The country is “ready for the coming challenge,” he said.